disposableidentities/healthcrisis/README.md

 Ideally, an AI is running in a protected processor (secure enclave) that can decrypt and run algorithms on citizens’ health data and only is able to do that based on the consent of the citizen (see example consent messages).
 _(TBD with authorities/government on details of this process, incl. handling of the output of the analysis, etc.)_

-**Lookup service for Government/authoritative Verified Credentials (for practitioner credentials):**
+**Lookup service for practitioner Verified Credentials:**
 A high-availability read-only lookup service that allows verification of Verified Credentials for the practitioners, issued by government/authority.
+(TBD if the same infrastructure can be used to create Verifiable Credentials for citizens (for basic identify information)).

 **Timestamping (blockchain?) service:**
-To be used (called) for creation of all time attributes within Verifiable Credentials.
+To be used for creation of all time attributes within Verifiable Credentials.
 This is critical for purposes of time-ordering of events.

 ### App interactions
 Some essential criteria/principles: